codeforequity-at/botium-connector-alexa-avs/README.md

 ### 1. Prepare amazonConfig.json

+If you use Botium Box, then this step is optonal.
+You can use the created amazonConfig.json in Botium Box, or you can set the values (AVS Product ID, Client ID...) direct in Botium Box

 * Copy AVS Product ID, Client ID and Client secret from steps above (Amazon AVS API of the Product to test) to a file named amazonConfig.json (see sample in cfg folder of this repository):
 * Just Amazon Tanscibe / Amazon Polly:
     * Set region you want to use (Be aware, a region has not all APIs.
 For example eu-west-1 has Polly, Transcribe, and S3 too)